Citation, DOI & article data

 Both SPECT and PET tracers can be used with high sensitivity for assessment of presynaptic dopaminergic deficits 6,8.

-Differentiation between Parkinson disease and atypic parkinsonism is also possible, with different tracers 7-8.
+Differentiation between Parkinson disease and atypical parkinsonism is also possible, with different tracers 7,8.

 Treatment and prognosis

 The mainstay of treatment is medical.
-In patients with refractory symptoms, deep brain stimulation may be useful.
+In patients with refractory symptoms, deep brain stimulation may be useful 15.

 History and etymology

-There is significant overlap between many neurodegenerative disease, and Parkinson disease is no exception.
+There is significant overlap between many neurodegenerative diseases, and Parkinson disease is no exception.
 Clinically the differential includes 1,3:

 dementia with Lewy bodies